Ulf3000/userchrome.js/README.md

 chrome://userchromejs/content/sandboxed/myaddondata/icon.png

+why is this important? because chrome uris have no security limitations which mozilla has already or will impose on file uris

 --------------------------------------------------------------------------

 the modules folder is just a folder where we can put usefull jsm files and other libraries , the files could be copied anywhere in the chrome folder obviously , but i think its nice to have a place to collect them.